IanLewis42/GravStorm/readme.txt

 I tend to use the terms 'level' and 'map' interchangably.
 Sorry for any confusion this causes :-)

 - The file 'data/maps.txt' lists all the maps(/levels) that can be played.
-A : at the start of an entry indicates a group.
+A colon ':' at the start of an entry indicates a group.
 Each entry in maps.txt (apart from the groups) must have a corresponding .txt file in the /data directory.
 So if the entry in maps.txt is my_level, you must have a file called data/my_level.txt

 - This .txt file contains all the information about the level.
 Each parameter should be typed on its own line.
   Pretty much anything (other than whitespace) can be used as a single-line comment, but I tend to use a semicolon ;
   The easiest thing to do is take a look at some of the existing files, but for reference, I'll describe all the parameters here.
 Most are optional, or have default values.
 Those that are always required are marked accordingly.
 The file should be edited in a plain ASCII text editor (e.g. nano or leafpad on Raspberry Pi, notepad on windows.)

 o map_type <0|1|2>
   0 - Single image file for map, displayed double size (default)